belle2/basf2/online_book/fundamentals/02-datataking.rst

     **Objectives**:

     * Understand the different detector systems in Belle II.
-    * Definiton of triggers and their effects.
+    * Learn the definiton of triggers and their effects.
+    * Know the difference between proc and prompt data processing

 One of the most important steps is of course to record the data we want to analyse.
 In this chapter we will go through the important concepts of the Belle